Lamenting Earth

 In the end, love unites all.

-Without all the death and destruction, we love earth’s true magnificence.
+Despite death and destruction, we love earth’s magnificence.
+Everyone feels it:

-We walk into the ocean, feeling the cool water and the dry wind
+We walk into the ocean, feeling the dry wind and cool water.

-The swirl of birds making their way recklessly throughout the hurting skies
+the birds swirling recklessly throughout the hurting skies.

-We try to grasp that we have left in our tight embrace
+We try to embrace what we have left,

-But now the world we’ve made is just too hard for us to fix;
+but now the world we’ve broken is too hard to fix.

 Purchase This Work